Raymw1/web_development/test-file/learning_markdown.md

 ```

 I need to discover the code of emojis, like :smile:

-Wow, i can discover it in github.com/ikatyang
+Wow, i can discover it in github.com/ikatyang or in emojipedia.org

+- [ ] I need to read this markdown guide